types of replacement windows

 8 Types of Replacement Windows

-1. Awning Windows
+1. Replacement Awning Windows

 awning windowsAwning windows have hinges on the top and open outward.
-Because of the angle they almost never let in rain, hence they are a great window style if you have areas of your home that you want to leave open for ventilation and not worry about rain.
+Because of the angle, they almost never let in rain, hence they are a great window style if you have areas of your home that you want to leave open for ventilation and not worry about rain.

-2. Bay Windows
+2. Replacement Bay Windows

 iStock_000020044457Small

-3. Bow Windows
+3. Replacement Bow Windows

 Harvey casement windows4.
-Casement Windows
+Replacement Casement Windows

 Casement windows are windows that are attached to its frame by hinges.
 These hinges enable them to either swing inwards or outwards.
 They are opened and closed with a crank or lever.
 Casement windows can be either a single window that opens from one side or a pair of windows that open outward.
 Because they offer full ventilation from the top to the bottom of the window, these windows are popular in spaces in homes to improve airflow.
 They are commonly found in the living and transitional spaces of the home: living rooms, bedrooms, stairwells, and bathrooms.

-5. Double-Hung Windows
+5. Replacement Double-Hung Windows

 Harvey double hung replacement windowsA double-hung window is perhaps one of the most traditional styles of windows in residential homes in Connecticut.
 A double-hung window is a window with an upper and lower window sash that each slide vertically offering options for upper or lower ventilation.